July 16, 2025

 One of my favorite aspects of newborn life is that sweet little baby burrito I get to snuggle.
-Swaddling is such an important piece of newborn sleep, but it’s also something that gets misused!
+Swaddled babies are so cute!
+And swaddling is such an important piece of newborn sleep, but it’s also something that gets misused!

 With my first, we swaddled her for naps and nighttime for four+ months.
 I actually remember attempting to transition her after Christmas two years ago, but she just wasn’t sleeping well.